When will you eliminate the physician registry?

-How does a physician register with the NJ Department of Health Medicinal Marijuana Program?
+How does a health care practitioner register with the NJ Department of Health Medicinal Marijuana Program?

-A Physician can register with the NJ Medicinal Marijuana Program (NJMMP) by accessing the NJMMP Registry at http://njmmp.nj.gov/.
+A health care practitioner can register with the NJ Medicinal Marijuana Program (NJMMP) by accessing the NJMMP Registry at http://njmmp.nj.gov/.

 - Once on the Registry homepage, click on “Physician Registration” on the left navigation bar to initiate physician registration.